| Melbourne — loading...

 The Geography Lesson You Actually Need

-Footscray sits in Melbourne’s inner west, wedged between Yarraville to the southwest, Seddon to the northwest, and West Melbourne across the Maribyrnong River to the east.
-The train station is on the Werribee and Williamstown lines, which means you can get to the CBD in about 12 minutes on a good day — or 35 minutes on a day when Metro decides to remind you who’s really in charge.
+Footscray sits in Melbourne’s inner west, about 5km from the CBD, wedged between Yarraville to the southwest, Seddon to the northwest, and West Melbourne across the Maribyrnong River to the east.
+The train station is on the Werribee, Williamstown, Sunbury, Bendigo, Ballarat, and Geelong lines, which means you can get to the CBD in about 12 minutes on a good day – or 35 minutes on a day when Metro decides to remind you who’s really in charge.

 What’s Actually Good